bmodha/cursor-scapy-testing/README.md

 4. **Interface Issues**
    - Use `scapy show_interfaces()` to list available interfaces
    - Specify the correct interface name if default doesn't work

+## Best Practices for Testing

+1. Start with basic port scans to understand the network topology
+2. Use state tracking tests to determine firewall sophistication
+3. Follow up with protocol enforcement tests for DPI detection
+4. Use rate limiting tests to understand throttling policies
+5. Finally, run policy consistency checks to find misconfigurations